Selfdriving bus in TallinnPhoto author: Auve Tech

 Distances between major towns in Estonia don’t usually exceed three hours of driving.

 Estonia has right-hand traffic and an extensive road system.
 The speed limit in the countryside is 90 km/h and 50 km/h in urban areas unless specified otherwise.
 In the summer season, some highways allow a maximum speed of 110 km/h.
 Passengers are required to wear seat belts, and lights must be switched on at all times.
 Estonia has zero tolerance for driving under the influence.
+Most of the same rules apply to motorcyclists.

 Estonia recognises driving licenses from countries around the world.